tytydraco/yessleep/out/My_mother_got_me_into_a_monster_fight_club_Part_2.md

 The bell rang.
 Euler wiped the inverted grin across his forehead with his arm, the bloody smear making his upside-down face even more grotesque.

-“Winner: Eldritch Euler!”
+“Winner: Euler!”
 Marge announced as Flint was carried away on a stretcher.

 \*\*\*